1998code/Apple-CloudKit-Catalog-V2/README.md

 ## Runtime Requirements

-For best results, use a recent version of Safari or Chrome[#1].
+For best results, use a recent version of Safari or Chrome.

+If you are using Safari, remember to enable cross-site tracking.

 Copyright (C) 2015-2021 Apple Inc. All rights reserved.